ZJMV5/ZJMV5.github.io/_publications/APWC.md

 paperurl: '/files/APWC.pdf'
 ---

-Abstract: The estimation of the Direction of Arrival (DOA) plays a critical role in sonar, radar, and acoustic source localization.
+**Abstract**: The estimation of the Direction of Arrival (DOA) plays a critical role in sonar, radar, and acoustic source localization.
 However, current research predominantly concentrates on narrowband, one-dimensional signals, which can’t be directly applied to practical scenarios where the signals are usually wideband and multi-dimensional.
 In this paper, we propose a two-dimensional multi-frequency atomic norm minimization (2DMFANM) algorithm for the estimation of elevation and azimuth angles for wideband signals.
 A multi-frequency signal representation is adopted to accurately model wideband signals.
 The technique of atomic norm minimization (ANM) is leveraged to extract DOA information from the received signals in a